 The visa is renewable, provided the holder continues to meet the visa requirements.
 Permanent residency is possible after five years of residence.

-If the residence visa is work-related, there are a few other things you need to do upon moving to Italy.
+There are a few other things you need to do upon moving to Italy.
 First, ensure you have health insurance that will cover you in any medical emergencies.
 You’ll also need to get an Italian tax identification number (codice fiscale), which you can do by going to your local post office or tax office with your passport or ID card.
-Finally, if you plan on renting an apartment in Italy, be prepared to put down a deposit equal to at least two months’ rent.

 Finding a Job Before Arriving in Italy